fz172/fanfly/_posts/2024-05-31-left_ribs_and_a_crack.md

 ![ref](/assets/img/20240531/crack.jpg)
 ![ref](/assets/img/20240531/crack_2.jpg)

+Edit 6/42/2024: I emailed Sling technical and they suggested that I should get a new part.
+The crack is not removable and can only get larger.
+So I ordered replacement part which will be here in a few days.

 ## Vlog of first week building the wing

 As I wrap up the first week of wing's build, I decided to change up the format of my blog a little.
 In the past I did time lapse and voice over.
 I don't think that's the most effective presentation to document what I did.
 So I stopped recording time-lapse.
 Instead, I just paused the build for a couple of minutes today and did a walk around to summarize my work.
 I liked this format a little more.
 I might keep doing it for future vlogs.